The Baum-Connes and the Mishchenko-Kasparov assembly maps for group extensions: Introduction

-of a group $\Gamma/N$ by a group $N$.
 In order to enlarge the class of groups satisfying the above conjectures, we have the following natural question. \begin{question} Whether or not SNC, SAC, BCC and RANC with coefficients are closed under group extensions? \end{question} For the Baum--Connes conjecture with coefficients, this question has been explored by J. Chabert, S. Echterhoff and H. Oyono-Oyono who proved that BCC with coefficients holds for $\Gamma$ if both $\Gamma/N$ and $q^{-1}(F)$ satisfy BCC with coefficients for any finite subgroup $F$ of $\Gamma/N$ (see \cite{CEO-2004}\cite{Oyono-BC-extensions}\cite{MN-2006}\cite{Arano-Kubota-BCextensions}).
+T. Schick verified that the Baum-Connes conjecture with coefficients holds for extensions with finite quotients by certain geometric groups, containing full braid groups and fundamental groups of certain link complements in $S^3$ (see \cite{Schick-BCextensions}).
 More recently, R. Meyer constructed an example to show that BCC with certain coefficients is not true for $\Gamma=N\times \Gamma/N$, even when $\Gamma/N$ is finite and $N$ satisfies BCC with the same coefficients (see \cite{Meyer-BC-counterex}).
 However, there are just a few results of this question on the strong and the rational analytic Novikov conjectures.
 J. Deng proved that SNC with coefficients holds for $\Gamma$ if both $N$ and $\Gamma/N$ admit a coarse embedding into Hilbert spaces (see \cite{Deng-Novikov-extensions}) and J. Rosenberg proved that RANC holds for the direct product $\Gamma=N\times \Gamma/N$ if $N$ and $\Gamma/N$ satisfy RANC and $C^{\ast}_{r}(N)$ satisfies the K\"unneth formula (see \cite{Rosenberg-IHES}).
 In addition, it is unknown whether the strong Novikov conjecture and the surjective assembly conjecture with coefficients are closed even for direct products.